Melbourne Day-Walk: Four Brothers Rocks – Bunyip State Park – Gembrook – Victoria

 Car Access: From Gembrook, head east on Beenak East Road (the continuation of the main street) and continue along Gembrook-Tonimbuk Road.
 Once you’ve entered the State Park (you’ll see a Bunyip State Park sign and no more residential properties on your left), keep an eye out on the left for the signed Mortimer Picnic Ground.

-Having decided to take off on this hike based on the apparently incredible views from Four Brothers Rocks, we were more than a little dissapointed to see the weather getting worse by the second, as we approached Bunyip State Park.
+Having decided to take off on this hike based on the apparently incredible views from Four Brothers Rocks, we were more than a little disappointed to see the weather getting worse by the second, as we approached Bunyip State Park.
 We soldiered on anyway and it turned out to be an incredibly rewarding hike.

 Parking at Mortimer Picnic Ground, we found the beginning of the walk across the grassed area to the west.
 There is a track with a sign, indicating the beginning of the Mortimer Nature Trail.
 Don’t head up this track but instead look for the end of the Nature Trail (which is unsigned), just to the south of this.